lookit/lookit-docs/docs/source/community-study-approval-process.rst

 What are the rules for external studies and 'live' sessions?
 =============================================================

-From the beginning of Lookit through most of 2021, all studies listed on Lookit were also run within Lookit, using the Lookit experiment runner.
-In contrast, the new "External Study" type recruits participants via Lookit but the experiment itself takes place elsewhere.
+From the beginning of CHS through most of 2021, all studies listed on CHS were also run using the Lookit experiment runner.
+In contrast, the "External Study" type recruits participants via the CHS site but the experiment itself takes place elsewhere.
 This opens up the possibility for researchers to run "asynchronous" studies with any desired platform (e.g., Qualtrics) or "synchronous" studies (e.g., scheduled Zoom sessions).